Meditation is a huge and growing trend and, unlike the practice itself, it shows no signs of slowing down.

 A systematic review of research in 2016 demonstrated how powerful meditation can be.

-It was shown to actually decrease pain but also improve the quality of life of participants by working on the associated depression symptoms.
+It was shown to actually decrease pain, but also improve the quality of life of participants by working on the associated depressive symptoms.

 With 100 million Americans now suffering from chronic pain, it is still felt that more research is needed to confirm its effectiveness.